fungsi1984/rusty/README.md

 ```

 ### understanding this thing
+- 16, nice handling test case.
+    - try not use clone(). and let see move works.
+    - using to_vec could get rid clone()
 - 94, using some "Option<Rc<RefCell<TreeNode>>>"
 - 98,
     - had function from_vec for better input and output